Unlike typical strokes, which generally affect one hemisphere, a bilateral stroke affects both sides of the brain.

 Here are some of the methods that might be used during rehabilitation:

-- Physical therapy.
-After bilateral stroke, mobility on both sides of the body often becomes impaired.
-Rigorous physical therapy and stroke rehabilitation exercise can help improve this side effect.
+• Physical therapy.
+After a bilateral stroke, mobility on both sides of the body often becomes impaired.
+Rigorous stroke rehabilitation can help improve this side effect.

-- Occupational therapy.
-Sometimes a severe stroke can impact a person’s ability to lead an independent life.
-Occupational therapists are trained in helping survivors regain independence with the activities of daily living.
+• Occupational therapy.
+Sometimes, a severe stroke can impact a person’s ability to lead an independent life.
+Occupational therapists are trained to help survivors regain independence with activities of daily living.

 Hope for Recovery from Bilateral Stroke